wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 = If i want to use my own facebook application id, what should i do? =

 To update your facebook app id for the plugin, go to Admin left sidebar, menu 'FbShareLike Settings' under 'WoocCommerce' and update option there.
 (NOTE: This is not your facebook page URL)

+= If i want to align button to right? =

+You can select the option 'Right' at 'Button Alignment' section.

 = If i want to change the default button position[bottom of product summary] to position after product title, what should i do? =